 Once the mother-to-be has notified her MSA fund of her pregnancy, she must also inform her employer.
 The employer then submits the form entitled “Attestation de salaire pour le paiement des indemnités journalières” (Proof of salary for the payment of daily benefits) on the first day of the employee's leave, to trigger the payment of daily benefits.

 While on maternity leave, the employee's employment contract is suspended.
 During that period, her MSA Fund will pay her daily benefits every 14 days in compensation for the loss of earnings resulting from being on leave.

-The daily maternity benefit is equal to the employee's daily net basic earnings.
-It is calculated based on salaries drawn over the 3 months prior to going on leave and capped at the amount of the monthly social security ceiling (3,428 € as of January 1st, 2020).
+The daily maternity benefit is calculated based on salaries drawn over the last 3 months prior to going on leave and capped at the amount of the applicable monthly social security ceiling (3,428 € as of January 1st 2022).